-Let’s talk about IT support capabilities.
+Let’s talk about IT service management (ITSM)-based IT support capabilities.
 Improving employee experience, and value, doesn’t need to be something that goes against existing IT or service desk strategies.
 And, in some instances, the increased focus on what the end user, or customer, values will definitely serve to increase the chances of IT support improvement success.

 Think for a moment about how your IT service desk has already tried to increase business value.
 For example, it has probably, as well as starting to talk about end-user experience, introduced consumer-like access and communication methods to help employees.
 IT self-service and chat are great examples of such IT support capabilities.
 It sounds great, but how successful has this been?